everactive/network-manager/docs/reference/snap-configuration/wowlan.md

 ---
 title: Wake on WLAN
-table_of_contents: true
+table_of_contents: True
 ---

 # Wake on WLAN

 Wake on WLAN (called WoWLAN in the following) is a feature which allows a device to be woken up from standby power states to faciliate device management.
-It is based on the well established standard for Wake on LAN.
+It is based on the well well-established standard for Wake on LAN.
 The functionality is not entirely equivalent to Wake on LAN and there are some limitations.

 The NetworkManager snap allows its users to configure one or more triggers to allow the device it operates on to be woken up remotely.

-An important precondition for WoWLAN to work is that your kernel WiFi driver has support for it.
+An important precondition for WoWLAN to work is that your device's kernel WiFi driver has support for it.

 You can read more about the kernel side implementation on the following sites: